meco-group/impact-2025/README.md

   You'll be queried "Do you wish to set up Tera renderer automatically?"
 Answer 'y'.

-  This file should run succesfully and show some plots.
+  This file should run succesfully.

   Getting the error "CMake was unable to find a build program corresponding to Ninja" or "No CMAKE_RC_COMPILER could be found"?
   That means that you opened the wrong shell on Windows.
 Please see 2.